OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 - documentation of models and the process of their development including experiments
 - model input
 - model output, which needs to be regarded as untrusted if the training data or model is untrusted
-- sufficienntly correct model behaviour
+- sufficiently correct model behaviour
 - data to train and test obtained from external sources
 - models to train and use from external sources